pmndrs/lamina/README.md

 </p>
 <br />

-`lamina` let's you create materials with a declarative, system of layers.
+`lamina` lets you create materials with a declarative, system of layers.
 Layers make it incredibly easy to stack and blend effects.
 This approach was first made popular by the [Spline team](https://spline.design/).

 ```jsx
 import { LayerMaterial, Depth } from 'lamina'